Managing PostgreSQL users

 Warning

-Deletion protection only applies at specific user level.
-Deleting a cluster will delete all users, including those protected from deletion.
+Deletion protection only applies to individual users.
+Deleting a cluster will permanently remove all its users, including those with deletion protection.

 Deleting a user

-A user can be protected against deletion.
+A user account can have deletion protection enabled.
 To delete such a user, disable the protection first.

 To delete a user: